Taught course

 Course content

-Our International Multimedia and Journalism MA is suitable for new graduates and experienced journalists.
-You don't need a media background to join this course.
+Our International Multimedia and Journalism MA is a practice-focused, theory-informed course.

 You'll have the opportunity to learn alongside and collaborate with professional journalists.
 We work with a range of organisations to support high-quality journalism.
 Experts and innovators in journalism provide a series of challenging: